DR2K/scripts/README.md

 # scripts

-It's just a collection of misc. scripts I use for various things wheeeeeeee
+It's just a collection of misc. scripts I use when my computer(s) are in a new/like new state to get them up-and-running.